bourey/circuit-workout/README.md

 }
 ```

-and replace the first line of ExerciseService with
+Next, replace the first line of ExerciseService with

 ```
 private exercises: Array<Exercise>;
 ```